HDMS Helgoland

-HDMS Helgoland was a coast defence barbette ironclad bult for the Royal Danish Navy in the late 1870s.
+HDMS Helgoland was a coast defence barbette ironclad built for the Royal Danish Navy in the late 1870s.
 The ship was decommissioned in 1907 and subsequently scrapped.

 Design and description

 Helgoland was 79.12 m long overall, had a beam of 18.03 m and a draft of 5.89 m.
 She displaced 5480 t and was fitted with a ram bow.
 Her crew consisted of 350 officers and enlisted men.

 The ship was fitted with a pair of Burmeister & Wain compound-expansion steam engines, each engine driving one propeller shaft using steam provided by eight cylindrical boilers.
 The engines were rated at a total of 4500 ihp and gave the ship a speed of 13.4 kn.
 Helgoland carried a maximum of 224 LT of coal that gave her a range of 1400 nmi at a speed of 9 kn.

 The ironclad's main battery consisted of a single 30.5 cm gun and four 26 cm guns.
 The Krupp 30.5 cm MRK L/22 was of the most recent hooped and jacketed construction.
 It was a rifled breech-loading (RBL) gun mounted in a barbette.
 Its caliber was 305 mm and its length was 22 calibers.
 The four single 22-caliber 260 mm RBL guns were placed in the corners of the armored citadel in the hull.
 For defense against torpedo boats, the ship was equipped with five 25-caliber 120 mm guns.
 She was also fitted with two 380 mm torpedo launchers.

 Helogland had a complete waterline belt of wrought iron that ranged in thickness from 315 mm amidships to 152 mm at the ends of the ship.
 The barbette and the side of the armored citadel were protected by 260 mm of armor.
 The deck armor was 52 mm thick while the conning tower was protected by 33 mm armor plates.